awsdocs/aws-iot-docs/developerguide/rule-error-handling.md

 A single message is generated per rule and message\.
 For example, if two rule actions in the same rule fail, the error action receives one message that contains both errors\.

-The error action message looks like this:
+The error action message looks like the following example\.

 ```
 {